-But it’s free play where we see the most significant emotional development in children.
+But it’s free to play where we see children’s most significant emotional development.

 What is free play?

-This kind of play requires communication and sharing, consideration, and more to have a good time.
+This kind of play requires communication, sharing, consideration, and more to have a good time.
 It’s great for making friends because children can learn what others like and begin to understand body language and tone of voice.
 They can find their people and, therefore, find their voice.

-Having this confidence to be vocal and involved gives them a measure of control of their emotions.
-Moreover, the sharing and taking turn required in play gives them patience and understanding too.
-All of this builds character and emotional maturity to help prepare them for future relationships and situations.
+Having this confidence to be vocal and involved gives them control over their emotions.
+Moreover, the sharing and taking turns required in play also give them patience and understanding.
+This builds character and emotional maturity to help prepare them for future relationships and situations.

 Social skills and playtime

-All of this emotional development and confidence-building is imperative to their developing sufficient social skills.
+All this emotional development and confidence-building are imperative to their developing sufficient social skills.
 When a child first takes that brave step into group play, they begin to understand social norms and the value of listening to and sharing with others.

 Parents and teachers can help children on their way during social play, but it’s a good idea to let them learn this on their own.
 Why not just nudge them in the right direction and give them advice?

-These kinds of soft introductions to social situations means shy children have the opportunity to continue or not.
-Fingers crossed; it kick-starts their making friends.
+These kinds of gentle introductions to social situations mean shy children have the opportunity to continue or not.
+Fingers crossed, it kick-starts their making friends.